Are you charging what you're worth?

 Use Time-Tracking Tools for Accuracy

-To ensure you're pricing correctly, consider using time-tracking software such as:
+To make sure you're pricing correctly, consider time-tracking software such as:

-• Studio management platforms (e.g., HoneyBook, 17Hats, Sprout Studio) allow you to log project hours, send invoices, and manage client communication in one place.
+• Studio management platforms (HoneyBook, 17Hats, Sprout Studio) let you log project hours, send invoices, and manage client communication in one place.

-• Basic time-tracking apps (e.g., Toggl, Clockify) – Great for tracking how long you spend on editing, travel, and admin tasks.
+• Basic time-tracking apps (Toggl, Clockify) are great for tracking how long you spend on editing, travel, and admin tasks.

-• Built-in smartphone timers – If you prefer a simple method, log your time manually using your phone's timer and notes app.
+• Built-in smartphone timers work if you prefer a simple method.
+Log your time manually using your phone's timer and notes app.

 Factor in Additional Labor Costs

-If you work with an assistant, second shooter, or editor, their wages should be included in your pricing.
+If you work with an assistant, second shooter, or editor, their wages belong in your pricing.
 Depending on experience, an assistant might charge $15 to $50 per hour, while a skilled photo editor may cost $50 to $150 per project.

-Factor in all your labor expenses to make sure your pricing reflects the actual value of your time and expertise while maintaining a profitable business.
+Factor in all your labor expenses so your pricing reflects the real value of your time and expertise while keeping your business profitable.

 3. Photography Business Overheads

 Beyond equipment and labor, business overhead is crucial in determining your photography pricing.
-Overhead includes all fixed and variable costs required to keep your business running—whether or not you book a job.
+Overhead includes all the fixed and variable business expenses of keeping your business running, whether or not you book a job.

 How to Calculate Overhead Costs

-1. Add up last year's total business expenses (or grab it from your tax return).
+1. Add up last year's total business expenses (or take the figure from your tax return).

 2. Divide by the number of completed jobs.